- Muscle cramps facts

 Cramps are inevitable, but if possible, it would be best to prevent them.

-How can muscle cramps be prevented?
+How can muscle cramps be prevented during activity?

 During activity: Authorities recommend stretching before and after exercise or sports, along with an adequate warm-up and cooldown, to prevent cramps that are caused by vigorous physical activity.
 Good hydration before, during, and after the activity is important, especially if the duration exceeds one hour, and replacement of lost electrolytes (especially sodium and potassium, which are major components of perspiration) can also be helpful.
 Excessive fatigue, especially in warm weather, should be avoided.